potchkee/minesweeper/README.md

 # minesweeper
-minesweeper game for casio graphing calculator
+Minesweeper game for CASIO graphing calculators written in the CASIO built in programming language.